tc39/proposal-static-class-features/README.md

 ## Follow-on proposals

 This proposal is designed to be compatible with several possible follow-on proposals, which are documented at [FOLLOWONS.md](https://github.com/tc39/proposal-static-class-features/blob/master/FOLLOWONS.md).

-## Proposal status

-This proposal is at Stage 3.

-This proposal was created to track the "static" (i.e., of the constructor) aspects of the [class fields](http://github.com/tc39/proposal-class-fields) and [private methods](https://github.com/tc39/proposal-private-methods) proposals, namely static public fields, static private fields, and static private methods.
-In the November 2017 TC39 meeting, the static dimensions of these proposals were demoted to Stage 2, to be broken out into a separate proposal while the instance dimensions remain at Stage 3.
-In the May 2018 TC39 meeting, this proposal was promoted to Stage 3.

-Draft specification text is published at [https://tc39.github.io/proposal-static-class-features/].

-Static public fields are implemented in Babel and V8 behind a flag, and had test262 tests written (though currently have been removed when this proposal was demoted to Stage 2).
-Static private fields are currently [underway in Babel](https://github.com/babel/babel/issues/8052).